 "Payment will be made at the contract unit price per lin. ft. of cable completed and accepted by the Resident Engineer.
 This price shall be full compensation for furnishing all materials, and for all preparation, assembly, and installation of these materials; for all plowing, trenching, directional-boring, coring of manholes or handholes, installation in ducts, raceways, conduits, splice cans, handholes, or manholes, and for all excavation and backfilling; for all site restoration (topsoiling, grading, seeding, mulching) and pavement restoration; and for all labor, equipment, tools, testing, and incidentals necessary to complete this Item.

-Item AR108088 1/C #8 XLP-USE - per linear foot Item AR108108 1/C #8 5KV UG Cable - per linear foot
+Item AR108053 Power Cable, Direct Bury, per FOOT Item AR108088 1/C #8 XLP-USE - per FOOT Item AR108108 1/C #8 5KV UG Cable - per FOOT"